tpunt/PHP7-Reference/php72-reference.md

 #### Unquoted Strings

 Unquoted strings that are non-existent global constants are taken to be strings of themselves.
-This behaviour used to emit an `E_NOTICE`, but will now emit an `E_WARNING`.
-The manual will be updated to reflect that this behaviour has been deprecated, and in the next major version of PHP, an exception will be thrown instead.
+This behavior used to emit an `E_NOTICE`, but will now emit an `E_WARNING`.
+The manual will be updated to reflect that this behavior has been deprecated, and in the next major version of PHP, an exception will be thrown instead.

 ```
 var_dump(NONEXISTENT);